microsoft/Windows-driver-samples/filesys/miniFilter/delete/README.md

 ---
 topic: sample
-description: Demonstrates how to detect deletions of files or streams.
+description: "Demonstrates how to detect deletions of files or streams."
 languages:
 - cpp
 products: